fermionprotocol/contracts/README.md

 ### Upgrades

 The protocol can be upgraded using the upgrade suite.
-The upgrade process includes:
+The upgrade process includes two main steps:

 1. Generating an upgrade configuration by comparing contract changes between versions
-2. Executing pre-upgrade hooks (if available)
-3. Deploying new facets and removing old ones (if configured)
-4. Executing initialization data (if configured)
-5. Executing post-upgrade hooks (if available)

-Each version can have its own configuration in `scripts/upgrade/config/upgrades/{version}.json` and hooks in `scripts/upgrade/upgrade-hooks/{version}.ts`.
+2. Executing the required upgrades based on your needs:
+   - Protocol facets upgrade
+   - Client contracts upgrade

 #### Step 1: Generate Upgrade Configuration